robertoloja/startbootstrap-scrolling-nav/README.md

 and a [Django app](http://github.com/robertoloja/bookInventory).
 As the Node app is running outside of its intended context (a beehive), the data is mocked, and only the d3.js vizualization is served.

+The contents of this repository correspond to the `static/` directory of the website.